Taxis of the United States: Boston

-In 1984, the 14th year of the taxi partition requirement, the United States Department of Transportation, Motor Vehicle Safety Compliance Enforcement Section Director Frank Armstrong sent an official letter of warning, via registered mail, to Captain Arthur Cadegan, the Commander of the Boston Police Department Hackney Carriage Division, advising Cadegan that Federal Standards are applicable to taxi partition design and performance.

-Currently the partitions in use in taxis everywhere in the United States are sold and installed without a "certification of compliance" label attached.
-The entire taxi partition market is saturated 100% with illegal partitions.

 Chicago

 Taxicabs in Chicago, Illinois, are operated by private companies and licensed by the city.
 There are about seven thousand licensed cabs operating within the city limits.
 Licenses are obtained through the purchase or lease of a taxi medallion which is then affixed to the top right hood of the car.

 Each medallion carries a numeric code, which is also displayed prominently at several locations on (and in) the taxicab.
 The medallion must be purchased from the city or from another medallion owner.
 The supply of medallions is strictly controlled to prevent a surplus of cabs, which means that medallions trade at a high price.
 Unlike other cities, Chicago taxis can be of any color and drivers are not required to wear uniforms.

 Flagging a taxi down is fairly easy throughout most city neighborhoods, but can often be more difficult in areas where there is low demand for cabs.
 Drivers are required to pick up the first or closest passenger they see, and may not refuse a fare anywhere within the city.

 The passenger is required to pay the amount on the taximeter plus any additional tolls or fees.
 The initial entry, sometimes called a "meter drop" or "flag pull", is $3.25 regardless of distance traveled.
 Each additional fraction of a mile charge is $.20 for each additional 1/9 of a mile.
 Additionally, each 36 seconds of time elapsed, known as "wait time", is $.20.
 This charge is in place to ensure the driver still makes money if the cab is stuck in bad traffic.
 There is a flat fee of $1.00 for the first additional passenger and another $.50 for each additional passenger after that unless the passenger is under 12 or over 65 years of age.